ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-\- memorizing the whole `Entry` is required because update operation w/o the template only replaced records (and purge everything else),
+\- memorizing the whole entry (in `E`) is required because update operation w/o the template only replaces records (and
-but that's not the goal - goal is to retain all the entries, hence replacing the updating entries with the template for the entire entry.
+purge everything else), but that's not the goal - the goal is to retain all the entries, hence replacing the updated entries
+with the template for the entire entry.

 ## Modifying JSON